privacyguides/privacyguides.org/docs/ai-chatbots.md

 [:octicons-lock-16:](hhttps://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#security){ .card-link title="Security Policy"}

 </div>
-The Mozilla-run project also supports Llava, a text and vision model.
+The Mozilla-run project also supports LlaVA, a text and vision model.
 However, it does not support speech recognition or image generation.
 Finally, it is very lightweight and compatible.

 <div class="admonition note" markdown>
 <p class="admonition-title">Few models available </p>
 Mozilla has only made available llamafiles for some Llama and Mistral models, while they are few third-party llamafiles available.
-Another issue is that Windows limits .exe files to 4GB size, and most models are more than this size.
+Another issue is that Windows limits .exe files to 4GB size, and most models are larger than that.
 To fix both of those issues, you can load external weights, as detailed [here](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#using-llamafile-with-external-weights).
 </div>

 ## Criteria